Rammfall/postcss-trash-killer/README.md

-# postcss-trash-killer
-It is a postcss plugin which wil be remove all unused css
+# This plugin will be kill your unused css